EvolvingLMMs-Lab/lean-runner/README.md

 ## Quick Start

-Check the [Quick Start](https://lean-runner.vercel.app/quick-start/) guide for detailed instructions on how to get started with Lean-Runner.
+Check the [quick start](https://lean-runner.vercel.app/quick-start/) guide for detailed instructions on how to get started with Lean-Runner.

 ## Architecture